kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I never heard from her again although I emailed her a bunch of times.
 - Her name was...
 Lola.
 - No joke.
 - Remember: the porn-gangs know exactly where I am and what I am doing at any moment.
-They have probably got the man with a porn-subscription to talk to me, and got him to bring a donut out, or a woman who has been told I'm an idiot.
+- They have probably got the man with a porn-subscription to talk to me - and what man in Spain doesn't have a criminal porn subscription these days - and got him to bring a donut out, or a woman who has been told I'm an idiot.
 - I sent Lola, and another woman reporter at El Pais - possibly Isabel Valdes - copies of all the letters I sent to the British consulate offices in Madrid that I detail in the next section.
 - I think this is probably where I refer to the criminal gangs deleting my emails before they get sent.
-- I now believe Spain is utterly broken by criminal porn, top to bottom - they have infiltrated the schools after all - and the gangs were more than happy, proud even, for me to see Batman on the wall of El Pais, because they clearly own the media as well as the police.
+- I now believe Spain is utterly broken by criminal porn, top to bottom - they have infiltrated the schools after all - and the gangs were more than happy, proud even, for me to see Batman on the wall of El Pais, because they clearly own the media as well as the government school-board and police.

 ## Visiting the British embassy in Madrid on 7th February